radredgreen/frsky_flasher/README.md

 * If you don't have access to an opentx transmitter (you're using an older PPM transmitter)
 * If you prefer an opensource implementation of the firmware flasher

+For now, this tool only works with python2, not python3.

 This tool was created, from scratch in python, by reviewing the opentx software, specifically frsky_firmware_update.cpp

 # Alternatives